House Price Finder

 Additional property surcharge

-If you already own a property and are buying another (buy-to-let, second home), you pay an extra 5% surcharge on top of standard rates for properties over £40,000.
+If you already own a property and are buying another, you pay an extra 5% surcharge on top of standard rates for properties over £40,000.
 This increased from 3% to 5% on 31 October 2024.